 - 1. Satisfaction of all university requirements for graduation. - 2.
 Completion of all curricular requirements specified for the major and degree. - 3.
 Completion of the following residency requirements: - a.
-Earn at least 36 semester hours at Marshall. - Earn at least 12 hours of senior level coursework in the Lewis College of Business at Marshall. - c.
+Earn at least 36 semester hours at Marshall. - b.
+Earn at least 12 hours of senior level coursework in the Lewis College of Business at Marshall. - c.
 Earn at least 15 hours in the major field at Marshall. - d.
-Earn at Marshall 16 or more of the last 32 hours credited toward the degree. - 4.
+Earn at Marshall 16 or more of the last 32 hours credited toward the degree. - e.
+Earn at least 50% of the business courses required for the degree (excluding 9 hours of economics and 6 hours of statistics) at Marshall. - 4.
 Earn at least a 2.0 Grade Point Average (GPA) in each of the following three categories: - a.
 All coursework attempted at Marshall and elsewhere. - b.
 All Marshall coursework. - c.
 All coursework attempted and included in the major(s) at Marshall. - 5.
 Successful validation of transfer work as required. - 6.
 Removal of all incompletes. - 7.
 At most, 18 semester hours of coursework (consisting only of general education requirements and/or free electives) taken under the Credit/No Credit option may be applied toward graduation requirements.
-Lewis College of Business and other courses in your major may not be taken on a Credit/No Credit basis. - 8.
-All candidates for graduation should file an Application for Graduation Form in the semester PRIOR to the semester in which all requirements for the degree are to be met.
+Lewis College of Business and other courses in your major may not be taken on a Credit/No Credit basis.

+8. All candidates for graduation should file an Application for Graduation Form in the semester PRIOR to the semester in which all requirements for the degree are to be met.
 This will enable the student to make all necessary schedule adjustments to correct potential graduation deficiencies in the final semester.